ltlian/ef-core-standalone-migrations/README.md

 ### Class library: MusicLibrary.Persistence.csproj

-Only defines the DbContext and its models.
+Defines the DbContext, its models, and how they map to the database.
 This is a database-agnostic implementation and should work for any provider.

+A key dependency in this project is the call to `modelBuilder.ApplyConfigurationsFromAssembly(typeof(MusicDbContext).Assembly);` from [/src/MusicLibrary.Persistence/MusicDbContext.cs](/src/MusicLibrary.Persistence/MusicDbContext.cs).

+For other means of registering entity type configurations, see Microsoft's docs: <https://learn.microsoft.com/en-us/ef/core/modeling/>

 **Package dependencies**:

 - `Microsoft.EntityFrameworkCore`
   - Provides  `Microsoft.EntityFrameworkCore.DbContext`
+- `Microsoft.EntityFrameworkCore.Relational`
+  - Provides additional entity type configuration methods, such as `ToTable`.
+Only needed if the project does not reference `Microsoft.EntityFrameworkCore.Design`.

 ### Class library: MusicLibrary.Persistence.MsSql.csproj